Haghighatbin/Srltool/README.md

   -h, --help  Show this message and exit.

 Commands:
-  ls          Lists the content of the specified directory.\n mkdir       Creates the specified directory.\n recv-dir    Receives the specified directory.\n recv-file   Receives the specified file.\n rmdir       Removes the specified directory.\n rmfile      Removes the specified file.\n send-dir    Sends the specified directory\n send-file   Sends the specified file.\n stat_flash  Returns the details of allocated and available flash space.\n stat_mem    Returns the memory status of the device.\n stats       Returns the overall flash size details and memory status.\n tree        Lists the content of the specified directory in Tree format.\n
+  ls          Lists the content of the specified directory.<br />
+  mkdir       Creates the specified directory.<br />
+  recv-dir    Receives the specified directory.<br />
+  recv-file   Receives the specified file.<br />
+  rmdir       Removes the specified directory.<br />
+  rmfile      Removes the specified file.<br />
+  send-dir    Sends the specified directory.<br />
+  send-file   Sends the specified file.<br />
+  stat_flash  Returns the details of allocated and available flash space.<br />
+  stat_mem    Returns the memory status of the device.<br />
+  stats       Returns the overall flash size details and memory status.<br />
+  tree        Lists the content of the specified directory in Tree format.<br />

 ## Installation